ampodobas/uci-law-sba-outline-bank/readme.md

 Review the MySQL dump in uci-law-sba-outline-bank/db_structure/sba-outline-bank-structure-without-Entrust.sql.
 This contains the structure for everything you must create after Step 4.3 above, and specifically includes the file uploads table, the who_taught_what table (which holds data for courses or professors and is where foreach loops that populate the course or professor drop-down fill their <option> content)
 You will need to import this after you run step 4.3.

-###Note On Step 4: between Step 4.3 and Step 4.4, you should be able to import all necessary structure and table data to get started.
+###Note On Step 4:
+From both Step 4.3 and Step 4.4, you should be able to import all necessary structure and table data to get started.
 However, since this can be confusing, we've added a base table with the options you should need to get started into uci-law-sba-outline-bank/db_structure/sba-outline-bank-structure-base.sql